 - These vintage sewing machine shelf tidies are perfect.

-- This is a perfect addition to your home or a wonderful, sentimental gift idea.
+- Perfect addition to your home wonderful sentimental gift idea

-- CA based seller - fast shipping directly from USA warehouse.
+- Ca based seller fast shipping directly from our usa warehouse

 This is one of the best party gift ideas!
 It can hold your lipstick, lip balm, or anything else like pins, coins, and clips.